jmservera/cka/README.md

-# CKA Study guide and help
+# CKA Study guide and helpers

 In this repo I'm taking all my notes and I also provide some scripts to run a VM with [kind](https://kind.sigs.k8s.io/) and [vscode server](https://code.visualstudio.com/docs/remote/vscode-server)